ofrank123/modular_synth_app/DEVLOG.md

 - I need to figure out a better way of handling the normalized inputs to the pitch.
 Ideally, +1 would pitch up the frequency by 128 midi notes, and vice versa for -1.
 - I think I will have a pitch input for my oscillators, that directly controls the pitch, as well as a coarse and fine detune knob that work on semitones and cents respectively.
 This will be a lot more flexible than the single pitch knob I use right now.
 - Next step module-wise is probably a step sequencer module, then an EG.

+# 24th Oct
+- Took a break from things for a bit to focus on other practicals
+- Built out a Math module, which in its current form is a 4 way attenuverting mixer.
+It's a bit based on the Maths module by Make Noise but isn't anywhere near that feature set yet, much more to be added.
+It's an important utility module as it allows me to mix signals easily.
+- Having a demo with Ian tomorrow which should be fun.